mhorpheus/test/DFIR-Hotline.md

 Hand over process is defined as follows:
 1. Ensure that Resilient ticket contains all information already collected.
 2. Identify on-call representative of next Geography who will be picking up the incident to hand over.
 3. Reach out to identified person to brief him/her that there is a need for an incident hand over.
-This should be done using `IR-hotline` slack channel or directly contacting the person.
+This should be done using `ir-hotline` slack channel or directly contacting the person.
 Provide necessary information such as:
 a.
 Resilient ticket number.
 b.
 Case background.
 c.
 Clients's expectations.
 d.
 Next steps to be performed by person taking it over.
 e.
-If applicable, reference to related discussion on `IR-triage-scoping`  Slack channel.
+If applicable, reference to related discussion on `ir-triage-scoping-ic`  Slack channel.
 4. Ensure that person taking over an incident acknowledges it and is comfortable with all information provided.
 5. Update Resilient “Members” tab -> “Owner/Account manager field” with name of person taking over an incident.